The infinitesimal projective rigidity under Dehn filling

 In addition, the Killing form restricted to $ \big(\mathfrak{v}^{\rho_u(\pi_1(\partial_i M))}\big)^\bot $ is non-degenerate, thus by duality and by vanishing of the Euler characteristic

 Hence

-The proof of assertion~(ii) is a standard application of duality, that we reproduce for completeness (cf.\ \cite{HodgsonThesis}).
+The first statement of assertion~(ii) is just Corollary~\ref{cor:h1boundary}.
+The fact that the image of the map $H^1(M; \mathfrak{v}_{\Ad\rho_{u}})\to H^1(\partial M; \mathfrak{v}_{\Ad\rho_{u}})$ is a Lagrangian subspace follows from duality.
+We reproduce the proof for completeness (cf.\ \cite{HodgsonThesis}).
 We are interested in the following part of the exact cohomology sequence of the pair $(M,\partial M)$:

-The maps $j^*$ and $\Delta$ are dual to each other: for $z_1\in H^1(M;\mathfrak{v})$ and $z_2\in H^1(\partial M; \mathfrak{v})$,
+The maps $j^*$ and $\Delta$ are dual to each other: for $z_1\in H^1(M;\mathfrak{v}_{\Ad\rho_{u}})$ and $z_2\in H^1(\partial M; \mathfrak{v}_{\Ad\rho_{u}})$,